ctrlmaniac/sidebar/packages/simpler-css3/README.md

 ### 2. Prepare your template

-In order to make **simpler-sidebar** work you will need to add at least two html elements in your template:
+In order to make **simpler-sidebar-css3** work you will need to add at least two html elements in your template:

 - an app bar
 - the sidebar